Murder of Lisa Hession: Body discovery

-Autopsy
+Postmortem

-Hession's autopsy revealed her cause of death had been due to the acute pressure inflicted to her neck, and that this pressure was consistent with her T-shirt being tightened around her throat with one hand as her assailant had clasped his other hand over Hession's mouth to silence her screams.
-Bruising to her face and lips and numerous scratches upon her neck indicated Hession—who suffered from asthma—had fought desperately with her attacker before she had died.
+Hession's postmortem revealed her cause of death had been due to the acute pressure inflicted to her neck, and that this pressure was consistent with her T-shirt being tightened around her throat with one hand as her assailant had clasped his other hand over Hession's mouth to silence her screams.
+Bruising to her face and lips and numerous scratches upon her neck indicated Hession, who suffered from asthma, had fought desperately with her attacker before she had died.
 (Note: In reference to injuries sustained by Hession prior to her murder, one of the senior officers in charge of the inquiry into her death, Detective Superintendent Terrence Millard, would later state she had been "very roughly handled".)
-Pathologist Dr. Geoffrey Garrett also concluded that the bruising on her lips was consistent with Hession having been punched in the mouth at least once throughout her ordeal.
+The pathologist, Geoffrey Garrett, also concluded that the bruising on her lips was consistent with Hession having been punched in the mouth at least once throughout her ordeal.

-Although coroner David Blakey ruled Hession's death an unlawful killing, he did note that her murderer may not have intended to actually kill her.
+Although coroner David Blakey ruled Hession's death an unlawful killing, he did note that her murderer may not have intended to kill her.